IBM-Blockchain-Archive/ansible-role-blockchain-platform-manager/README.md

               - *Org1Peer1
     # The list of contracts.
     contracts:
-      # The contract fabcar.
-      - &fabcar
-        # The name of the contract.
-        name: fabcar
-        # The version of the contract.
-        version: 1.0.0
     # The path to the file containing the packaged contract.
 This file can be created
     # using the "peer chaincode package" command, one of the Fabric SDKs, or the IBM
     # Blockchain Platform extension for Visual Studio Code.
-        package: "{{ playbook_dir }}/fabcar@1.0.0.cds"
+    - package: "{{ playbook_dir }}/fabcar-1.0.0.tgz"
       # The list of channels to deploy this contract into.
       channels:
         # Reference to the channel channel1.
         - <<: *channel1
+          definitions:
+            # The name of the contract.
+            - name: fabcar
+              # The version of the contract.
+              version: 1.0.0
               # The endorsement policy for this contract on this channel.
               endorsement_policy: "AND('Org1MSP.peer')"
               # The path to the file containing the private data collection configuration
               # for this contract on this channel.
               collections_config: "{{ playbook_dir }}/collections-config.json"
               # The list of endorsing members for this contract on this channel.
               endorsing_members:
                 # Reference to the organization Org1.
                 - <<: *Org1
                   # The list of endorsing peers for this organization.
                   endorsing_peers:
                     # Reference to the first peer for this organization.
                     - <<: *Org1Peer1
     # The list of gateways.
     gateways:
       # The gateway gateway1.